-The performance is good and even though Ozzy Osbourne doesn´t always hit the right notes he´s as enthusiastic as ever and the phrase: "We Love You" is more than once during the set communicated to the audience.
+The performances are good and even though Ozzy Osbourne doesn´t always hit the right notes he´s as enthusiastic as ever and the phrase: "We Love You" is more than once during the set communicated to the audience.
 I wouldn´t call the overall performance by the band excellent or wildly inspired though and the rather bad sound quality doesn´t really help on my impression either.
-It might be stretching it a bit but the production could be catagorized as a good bootleg sound quality.
+It might be stretching it a bit but the sound production could be catagorized as a good bootleg sound quality.

 To my ears "Live at Last" is not an essential listening experience neither for fans nor for the casual listener.
 But it is a pretty good yet raw and unpolished live album and especially for fans of Ozzy Osbourne-era Black Sabbath there are enough here to enjoy to warrant a purchase.
 3 stars (60%) are deserved.